 In the 1950's, the largest and most influential of these organizations of the time created a joint body now known as the Conference of Presidents of Major American Jewish Organizations.
-The 51 current organizational members span from fraternities, to organizations dedicated to combatting an ad Au Ju rel sh by pe Th or nc mi fu asset size and analyzed each foundation's holdings in fossil fuels.
-In cases where the tax filings lacked specifics on the investment holdings, Dayenu identified areas where it was likely that a foundation held some amount of fossil fuel investments, for example, in private securities - See Methodology for details.
+The 51 current organizational members span from fraternities, to organizations dedicated to combatting antisemitism and hate, to those seeking to advocate on behalf of Israel.